Julie921/guideline_prototype_hugo/tools/README.md

 - `create_request_from_json` : this script will create a request file in JSON with the pattern specified in the formular.
 You will then use the script to produce the table.
 - `json2md.py`: this script will transform the json file from the formular to a markdown file.
 You will need the JSON file from the formular and the table JSON file.

-## new_language.sh
+## Step one : add a new language in the guidelines

-In this script, you'll have to indicate your language (name) and the path to your data (folder with your treebank).
+In the script `new_language.sh`, you'll have to indicate your language (name) and the path to your data (folder with your treebank).
+You can add multiple data (folder) if you want.
 It will produce the following foldder in `tools`:
 - language
   - corpora : it contain your data
   - language_page : it will save your guideline's page (.md)
   - language_request_json : it will save your .json request file
   - language_table_json : it will save your .json table file
-  - output : it will save your answer to the formualir (.json format) All this folder are needed to use the formulaire script below.
+  - output : it will save your answer to the formualir (.json format)

-## formulaire.py
+All this folder are needed to use the formulaire script below.
+Once done, you won't have to do it again.

+## Step two : adding annotation's instructions

+You can use the `formulaire.py` to add information in the guidelines.

 Be sure to have the right environment before using the formulaire.